Flavia (film): Development

 The film is based on the character from the Alan Bradley series of books concerning the child detective Flavia de Luce.
 An option for the book series was initially optioned by Sam Mendes in 2012.

-The film was adapted from the books by Susan Coyne and is directed by Bharat Nalluri.
+The film was based on the screenplay by Susan Coyne and is directed by Bharat Nalluri.
 The film is being produced by Paula Mazur and Mitchell Kaplan for The Mazur Kaplan Company and Robert Mickelson for Mystic Point, with Protagonist Pictures handling international sales.

+Music

+Mychael Danna and Jeff Danna were hired to compose the score.

 Casting

-Molly Belle Wright will play the title role, replacing Isla Gie who was originally announced in the part.
-Ariella Glaser and Tallulah Conabeare play sisters Flavia's sisters, Ophelia and Daphne de Luce.
+Molly Belle Wright plays the title role.
+Ariella Glaser and Tallulah Conabeare play Flavia's sisters, Ophelia and Daphne de Luce.
 Martin Freeman, Jonathan Pryce, Meera Syal, and Toby Jones joined the cast in May 2023.

 Filming

 Principal photography took place in the United Kingdom in October 2024.
 Filming locations include Reading, Berkshire and Guildford.
 Filming was scheduled to last 8 weeks to the end of November 2024.